Why Mold Forms Around Window Frames (Understanding the Root Causes)

 Typical materials found around window frames include:

 Where these materials meet, small gaps often exist — even in well-built homes.
-Moisture entering these gaps may not dry easily, creating ideal conditions for mold growth.
+Surface moisture may dry quickly, but moisture that slips behind trim, caulk lines, drywall edges, or insulation can linger long enough to support mold growth.

 Temperature Differences Around Windows Create Moisture Conditions